LuchoGirotti/scrobble.live/README.md

 ## 🎵 Features

 - **Real-time updates** via WebSockets - see track changes instantly
+- **Discord Rich Presence** - Show your current music in your Discord profile
 - **Clean interface** with album artwork and track information
 - **Free to use** - no registration or API keys required
 - **Clean URLs** - use `scrobble.live/username` format